ABTA Alumni Research Network

 The ABTA Alumni Research Network (AARN) is a network of brain tumor researchers that have been funded by the ABTA.
 The purpose of the AARN is to support the ABTA’s mission to advance the understanding and treatment of brain tumors by fostering excellence in brain tumor research through professional development, communications, education, training and collaboration.

-Engagement with ABTA Community
+Engagement with the ABTA Community

 AARN members are invited to speak at ABTA patient education meetings, fundraising events, review ABTA publications for print and digital materials, serve on grant application review committees for ABTA grants.